How to Prepare for TOEFL Test: 12 Proven Tips for Success

 - Writing section: 25 minutes | 40 questions

 - Reading section: 55 minutes | 50 questions

 - TWE test: 30 minutes | write one essay

 Decide which format you want to take.
-Note that nowadays the test is usually taken via the Internet.
-The paper-based test is becoming less and less popular.
+Now, the test is usually taken via the Internet with paper-based tests becoming less and less popular.